Bittrex Review and Comparison

 Bittrex is a US-based cryptocurrency exchange that has grown in popularity in recent years.
 In the following post, I will review the exchange, its services, and also the main issues you should be aware of.

 Bittrex is a veteran US exchange that has put an emphasis on the security of its users.
 The exchange’s trading platform is highly praised for its speed and stability, and indeed the exchange has never been hacked in all of its existence.

-On the downside, Bittrex seems to be suspending user accounts without prior notice and offer minimal customer support.
+On the downside, Bittrex seems to be suspending user accounts without prior notice and offering minimal customer support.
 While the trading platform is solid, I would use it with caution.

 That’s Bittrex in a nutshell.
-If you want a more detailed review about Bittrex keep on reading, here’s what I’ll cover:
+If you want a more detailed review of Bittrex, keep on reading.
+Here’s what I’ll cover:

 - Bittrex Overview